 Bachelor of Science in Music Therapy

 The Bachelor of Science in Music Therapy provides students with the necessary theoretical knowledge, practical techniques, and clinical experience required to use music as a therapeutic modality with children and adults who have special needs.
-The program is interdisciplinary and incorporates both the music coursework to develop students' musicianship skills, and coursework in Psychology to provide models for evaluations and treatment of clinical populations.
+The interdisciplinary undergraduate program emphasizes developmental health across the lifespan and incorporates music coursework to develop students' musicianship skills, as well as coursework in Psychology to provide models for evaluations and treatment of clinical populations.
 We are the only Undergraduate Music Therapy Program in the New York City Area that is approved by the American Music Therapy Association.

 Molloy College is an accredited institutional member of the National Association of Schools of Music (NASM).